theeligami/RPiFan/README.md

 ## Getting started
 These instructions will get you the latest version of the RPiFan fan control script installed.
 It will also add and activate a system service for to run the script automatically.
+The repository also includes a [kicad](https://kicad-pcb.org/) project file so you can order the pcb from a manufacturer or design your own.
 ### Prerequisites
 You need a working version of Raspberry Pi OS (formerly Raspbian) on your system.
 You can get the latest version of Raspberry Pi OS [here](https://www.raspberrypi.org/downloads/).
 ### Installing